 - While the chicken is simmering, make your rice.
 I recommend 1 cup of rice for every 2-3 people plus twice as much liquid.
 Combine it all in a pot, cover with a lid, bring to a boil, then reduce to a slow simmer for 15 minutes.
 I prefer to make rice with bone broth as an easy way to make the rice more nutritious and flavorful, but using water works fine as well.

 - Back to the chicken.
 Once your chicken is done, set your oven to broil with a rack on the highest shelf.
-Transplant your chicken (not the sauce) to a baking dish and broil in the oven for 5 minutes, which will crisp up the skin.
+Transplant your chicken (not the sauce) to a baking dish and broil in the oven for a couple minutes, until the skin is crispy.

-- If your pot is still full of liquid at this point, reduce it down by boiling it while the chicken bakes.
+- If your pot is still full of liquid at this point, reduce it into a sauce by boiling it while the chicken bakes.
 It will be watery no matter what, but you should have enough left for a sauce and not a soup.

 - Aaaand that’s it!
 You can serve the chicken on top of or alongside the rice, but either way be sure to pour your sauce from the chicken pot on top.